zlatka-n/gym-script/README.md

 TWILIO_PHONE_NUMBER=+162XXXXX7
 ```

-- For more information, how to use env. file see [dotenv](https://github.com/motdotla/dotenv)
+- For more information, how to use .env file see [dotenv](https://github.com/motdotla/dotenv)

 ### Troubleshooting